-The American Family Immigration History Center, which is located in the Ellis Island National Museum of Immigration and managed by the Foundation, is taking steps to protect guests and staff: Plexiglass shields at check-in and document pickup desks; extensive signage promoting social distancing; hand sanitizer located throughout the center; credit/debit card-only transactions (no exchange of cash); disinfectant cleaning of terminals after every 30 minute research session; staff wearing face masks and gloves.
+The American Family Immigration History Center, which is located in the Ellis Island National Museum of Immigration and managed by the Foundation, is taking steps to protect guests and staff: Plexiglass shields at check-in and document pickup desks; extensive signage promoting social distancing; hand sanitizer located throughout the center; credit/debit card-only transactions (no exchange of cash); disinfectant cleaning of terminals after every 30 minute research session; masks required.

 The Family History Center is also expanding its research offering.
 Visitors can still purchase an on-site 30-minute session and conduct their own research.
-In addition to this option, for a fee, visitors can opt to have staff conduct the research instead.
-In this case, research findings will be provided electronically within 10 days.
+In addition to this option, with a set donation, visitors can opt to have staff conduct the research instead.
+In this case, research findings will be provided within 15 business days.
 Details about each option can be found in the registration kiosks located in the Family History Center.

 The Family History Center is located on the first floor of the Ellis Island National Museum of Immigration.
 Currently, the History Center’s hours of operation are Wednesday through Monday, 9:30 am to 3:00 pm.